 The thermal bag is basically a portable mini cooler.
 That’s why it’s very popular in the food delivery industry as a way to keep food warm on the road.
 The thermal bag comes in various sizes so you can pick one out based on the number of your dishes.
 Just wrap your food tightly and put it inside the bag.

 The thermos is also a portable way to keep food warm for a long period.
 It’s most suitable for dishes like soup, stew, or even hot drinks.

 The original thermos was invented by Sir James Dewar in 1982.
 The thermos consists of two separate layers, one inside and one outside.
 In the middle of two layers, the air is sucked out to create a near-vacuum condition.
 This space in-between the two layers acts as an insulator.

 Most modern thermos come in two different types: a lunch box and a bottle.
 The lunch box will be great for soup while the bottle is suitable for hot drinks.
+If you need a rigid design, I recommend opting for high-quality construction lunch boxes.
 After you are done cooking, just pour the content into the thermos for maximum heat-trapping.

 Protip: Make sure to write the names of the dish on the thermos so you can easily find them.

 A Quick Tutorial On How To Keep Soup Warm Inside Of A Thermos